brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   | - borrowed value only lives until here
 ```

 Excluding static items, a function returning a borrow _must_ receive that borrow as a parameter since variables created in the function body will be dropped when the function body closes.
-This is important for understanding an example provided in "The Rust Programming Language" by Klabnik and Nichols, which I discuss in the next section.
+This is important for understanding an [example](https://doc.rust-lang.org/book/2018-edition/ch10-03-lifetime-syntax.html#generic-lifetimes-in-functions) in "The Rust Programming Language," which I discuss in the next section.

 ## Function Parameters

-Klabnik and Nichols provide the following example in the [2018 version of their book](https://doc.rust-lang.org/book/2018-edition/ch10-03-lifetime-syntax.html):
+Klabnik and Nichols provide the following example:

 ```rust
 fn longest(x: &str, y: &str) -> &str {